couchbase/couchbase-lite-android/README.md

 - Apache License 2.0

 ## Known Issues
+- Cannot deal with large attachments without running out of memory.
+- If the device goes offline, replications will stop and will not be automatically restarted.
 - Exception Handling in the current implementation makes things less readable.
 This was a deliberate decision that was made to make it more of a literal port of the iOS version.
 Once the majority of code is in place and working I would like to revisit this and handle exceptions in more natural Android/Java way.

 ## TODO